-My hubby spilled a cup of coffee all over himself one night when our oldest son popped out from behind the laundry room door.
+My hubby spilled a cup of coffee all over himself the other night when our oldest son popped out from behind the laundry room door.
 Now that was funny stuff.
-Well, until I am the next surprise victim.
+Well, until I am the next surprise victim…

 Now one surprise I DO like over and over is candy hidden inside cookies!
-I mean look at these triple chocolate cookies!
+I mean look at these Triple Chocolate Cookies!
 Who can resist that?
 Surprise candy inside cookies = good!
-Surprise flirt attack from an older man = not good!!!
+Surprise attack from your children = not good!!!

 These puffy cinnamon cookies look all innocent, right?
 That is until you bite into the cookie and find a soft caramel center!

-The cream cheese added to the dough of these cinnamon caramel cookies makes them so soft and puffy!
+My secret ingredient in cake mix cookies is a little bit of cream cheese.
+The cream cheese added to the dough of these caramel cookies makes them so soft and puffy!

-Then sit back and watch for that surprised reaction that will come when someone bites into the soft caramel center.
+Now sit back and watch for that surprised reaction that will come when someone bites into the soft caramel center of this easy snickerdoodle cookie.
 It’s priceless!